awsdocs/amazon-redshift-developer-guide/doc_source/materialized-view-create-sql-command.md

     group by catgroup;
 ```

-The following example creates a materialized view similar to the previous example and uses the aggregate function MAX\(\) that is currently not supported for incremental refresh\.
-You can verify that by querying the STV\_MV\_INFO table and see that the ‘state' column is 0\.
+The following example creates a materialized view similar to the previous example and uses the aggregate function MAX\(\)\.

 ```
 CREATE MATERIALIZED VIEW tickets_mv_max AS